Frequently Asked Questions

 The L.A.
 County Department of Public Health website has detailed information on home isolation in a dozen languages here.
 (See "What You Should Know"; "What if I'm Sick")

-Should I cover my face when I leave home and interact with others?
+Do I have to cover my face when I leave home and interact with others?

 Wearing a face covering will help to contain your respiratory droplets.
 But a face covering is not a substitute for other critical measures to slow the spread of COVID-19 — most importantly, staying home, practicing safe physical distancing, washing your hands often, and cleaning and disinfecting frequently touched surfaces.